hackclub/highway/app/views/guides/doublerow.md

 ## Firmware
 But taran, if I do this, wouldnt the firmware be super hard to code???????

-Yes and no. It will be more difficult thank just a normal layout but that doesn't mean its really difficult. as long as you used the above pointers and have your schematic open in split screen while you make the firmware to cross reference the keymap, you should be fine.
+Yes and no. It will be more difficult than just a normal layout but that doesn't mean its really difficult. as long as you used the above pointers and have your schematic open in split screen while you make the firmware to cross reference the keymap, you should be fine.

 If you want an example of a keyboard that uses this, look [here](https://github.com/Overlord-Runt/runtboard)